Gene therapy: Cancer

 There have been attempts to treat cancer using gene therapy.
 As of 2017, 65% of gene therapy trials were for cancer treatment.

+In 2025, a consortium of researchers, in partnership with the National Science Foundation of Iran, conducted an in vitro study to develop a novel formulation of an anti-breast cancer medication that employs gene therapy and intelligent nanocarriers for the first time.
+This approach enabled researchers to inhibit the proliferation of over 90% of breast cancer cells by concurrently silencing two critical genes (Integrin β3 and IGF-1R) and initiating programmed cell death within 48 hours.

 Adenovirus vectors are useful for some cancer gene therapies because adenovirus can transiently insert genetic material into a cell without permanently altering the cell's nuclear genome.
 These vectors can be used to cause antigens to be added to cancers causing an immune response, or hinder angiogenesis by expressing certain proteins.
 An Adenovirus vector is used in the commercial products Gendicine and Oncorine.
 Another commercial product, Rexin G, uses a retrovirus-based vector and selectively binds to receptors that are more expressed in tumors.

 One approach, suicide gene therapy, works by introducing genes encoding enzymes that will cause a cancer cell to die.
 Another approach is the use oncolytic viruses, such as Oncorine, which are viruses that selectively reproduce in cancerous cells leaving other cells unaffected.

-mRNA has been suggested as a non-viral vector for cancer gene therapy that would temporarily change a cancer cells function to create antigens or kill the cells, resulting in several trials.
+mRNA has been suggested as a non-viral vector for cancer gene therapy that would temporarily change a cancerous cell's function to create antigens or kill the cancerous cells and there have been several trials.

+Afamitresgene autoleucel, sold under the brand name Tecelra, is an autologous T cell immunotherapy used for the treatment of synovial sarcoma.
+It is a T cell receptor (TCR) gene therapy.
+It is the first FDA-approved engineered cell therapy for a solid tumor.
+It uses a self-inactivating lentiviral vector to express a T-cell receptor specific for MAGE-A4, a melanoma-associated antigen.

 Genetic diseases

 Gene therapy approaches to replace a faulty gene with a healthy gene have been proposed and are being studied for treating some genetic diseases.
 As of 2017, 11.1% of gene therapy clinical trials targeted monogenic diseases.

 Diseases such as sickle cell disease that are caused by autosomal recessive disorders for which a person's normal phenotype or cell function may be restored in cells that have the disease by a normal copy of the gene that is mutated, may be a good candidate for gene therapy treatment.
 The risks and benefits related to gene therapy for sickle cell disease are not known.

 Gene therapy has been used in the eye.
 The eye is especially suitable for adeno-associated virus vectors.
-Luxturna is an approved gene therapy to treat Leber's hereditary optic neuropathy.
-Glybera, a treatment for pancreatitis caused by a genetic condition, and Zolgensma for the treatment of spinal muscular atrophy both use an adeno-associated virus vector.
+Voretigene neparvovec is an approved gene therapy to treat patients with vision impairment due to mutations in the RPE65 gene alipogene tiparvovec, a treatment for familial lipoprotein lipase (LPL) deficiency, and Zolgensma for the treatment of spinal muscular atrophy both use an adeno-associated virus vector.